aristanetworks/anta/docs/contribution.md

   - A string used as name displayed by pytest as second element.
 - Each value is an instance of AntaUnitTest, which is a Python TypedDict.

+A `TypeAlias` called `AntaUnitTestData` has been created for convenience.

 And AntaUnitTest have the following keys:

 - `eos_data` (list[dict]): List of data mocking EOS returned data to be passed to the test.